 Case is also chairman of the Case Foundation, which he established with his wife Jean in 1997.
 Together the Cases have invested in hundreds of organizations, initiatives and partnerships with a focus on leveraging the internet and entrepreneurial approaches to strengthen the social sector.
 In 2010, they joined The Giving Pledge and publicly reaffirmed their commitment to give away the majority of their wealth to philanthropic causes.

-Raul Fernandez is vice chairman and owner of Monumental Sports & Entertainment, a private partnership which owns the NBA’s Washington Wizards, the NHL’s Washington Capitals, the WNBA’s Washington Mystics, the AFL’s Washington Valor and Baltimore Brigade, and owns and operates the Verizon Center in Washington, D.C.
+Raul Fernandez is vice chairman and owner of Monumental Sports & Entertainment, a private partnership that owns the NBA’s Washington Wizards, the NHL’s Washington Capitals, the WNBA’s Washington Mystics, the AFL’s Washington Valor and Baltimore Brigade, and owns and operates the Verizon Center in Washington, D.C.
 Fernandez also serves as a special advisor to General Atlantic Partners, a growth equity firm with more than $8 billion under management.
 He previously served as chairman and CEO for ObjectVideo, a leading developer of intelligent video surveillance software, which he recently sold to Alarm.com.
 Fernandez brings more than two decades of executive experience scaling innovative and rapidly growing technology companies.